Lotus Root and Peanut Soup is a bowl of comfort on a cold day. This flavorful soup is slowly simmered to bring out all its wholesome goodness.

 There are two main categories of Chinese soups.
 The quick boil soup may involve a little sauteing before prepared stock is poured in.
 Thin slices of meat and vegetables are added to the stock and lightly cooked.
 Simmered soups take a longer time to prepare.
 All ingredients are dumped into a large pot and simmered until the flavors meld together and infuse the soup.
 Oil is not used and therefore there is no sauteing involved.
 Double-boiled soups are very similar to simmered soups except that moist heat is used to ensure gentle cooking.
 This method is used for herbal soups and delicate ingredients like bird’s nests and sharks fins.

 Lotus Root and Peanut Soup is one of my favorite simmered soups.
 The red dates and peanuts lend a mildly sweet flavor to the soup.
 The slices of lotus root are delicious eaten with a little soy sauce.

 - Rinse and soak peanuts and red dates for 30 minutes.
 Drain.
 Peel lotus root with vegetable peeler.
-Slice cross-wise into ¼-inch thick slices.
+Cut lotus root cross-wise into ¼-inch thick slices.